-Upper limit on the outside air flow allowed when a temperature- or enthalpy-controlled economizer is operating, expressed as a fraction of the supply air flow.
-This keyword should be used only if the outside dampers do not allow 100% outside air.
+Upper limit on the outside air flow allowed when an economizer is operating, expressed as a fraction of the supply air flow.
+This keyword applies only to economizer operation; it has no effect on the design outside air ratio.
+If the design minimum outside air ratio is larger than the value of this keyword, the design minimum outside air ratio overrides this entry.